Chromosome (evolutionary algorithm): Chromosomes for permutations

 Combinatorial problems are mainly concerned with finding an optimal sequence of a set of elementary items.
 As an example, consider the problem of the traveling salesman who wants to visit a given number of cities exactly once on the shortest possible tour.
 The simplest and most obvious mapping onto a chromosome is to number the cities consecutively, to interpret a resulting sequence as permutation and to store it directly in a chromosome, where one gene corresponds to the ordinal number of a city.
 Then, however, the variation operators may only change the gene order and not remove or duplicate any genes.
-The chromosm thus contains the path of a possible tour to the cities.
+The chromosome thus contains the path of a possible tour to the cities.
 As an example the sequence $3,5,7,1,4,2,9,6,8$ of nine cities may serve, to which the following chromosome corresponds:

 In addition to this encoding frequently called path representation, there are several other ways of representing a permutation, for example the ordinal representation or the matrix representation.